-Safety is essentially every tour company, parent, and teacher’s number one concern.
-We at CulturED Travel are seasoned travelers ourselves and seasoned travelers with students.
+Safety is essentially every travel company’s number one concern.
+We at Cultured Travel are seasoned travelers ourselves and seasoned travelers with groups.
 All of our experience points to one thing which can prevent issues from occurring while on tour – having responsible travelers who obey and abide by our behavior guidelines.
-If each traveler would abide by all of the guidelines we have set forth, safety becomes almost a non-issue.
+If each traveler would abide by all of the guidelines we have set forth, many safety concerns become almost a non-issue.
 However, the reality is that no one person can control the actions of others or predict the actions of others with 100% accuracy.
-Parents and Teachers, it is important that you stress the necessity of abiding by the behavior guidelines with your students prior to departure.
-Furthermore, while we wish this went without saying, all adults (parents, teachers and chaperones included) who are travelers on our tours also need to follow the behavior guidelines.

 We value personal responsibility on the part of our travelers, but we also want you to be aware that we have done everything on our part to ensure all of those who do abide by the behavior guidelines are able to travel feeling confident and safe.
 We constantly monitor conditions in all of our destinations and would not travel to a place we deem unsafe in anyway.
-Additionally, a CulturED program director will be on each tour.
-Each program director is familiar with the locations traveled and will act as a first point of contact in the event of any emergency.
+Additionally, a Cultured tour director will be on each adventure.
+Each director is familiar with the locations traveled and will act as a first point of contact in the event of any emergency.

 Prior to departure for international destinations, all travelers will be asked to enroll in the U.S. Department of State Smart Traveler Enrollment Program (STEP) which “is a free service to allow U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.”
 Those enrolled are thus able to do the following: “receive important information from the Embassy about safety conditions in destination country, help make informed decisions about travel plans, help the U.S. Embassy contact the traveler in an emergency, whether natural disaster, civil unrest, or family emergency and help family and friends get in touch with the traveler in an emergency.”
 See https://step.state.gov/ for more details.